burlinson/AI/_posts/2025-09-21-Singularity.md

 To be smarter than humans, AI would need to vastly reduce their propensity to hallucinate.

-The current AI models make errors that most humans can spot a mile away, and we're likley going to see AI hallucinations for some time to come.
+The current AI models make errors that most humans can spot a mile away.
+We're likley going to see AI hallucinations for some time to come.

 If AI ever does start to approach Singularity, we would likely need a choke point (kill switch) in the architecture.